Patrick3131/Tentacles/README.md

 ## Analytics setup

-## Value Proposition Activities
+## Domain driven analytics

+When developing an app it is important to understand its domain.
+Yes we want to track if a user logs in or clicks on a specific button but what we are particular interested is how are users interacting with our core functionalities, the functionalities that should bring the most value to our users.

 [Value proposition](https://en.wikipedia.org/wiki/Value_proposition) is a term borrowed out of marketing and describes the reason why a customer would choose your product.
 Applying it to an application, it is the reason why a user would choose to use your app.
-As data related to the value proposition is especially important, tentacles offers a way to connect events that are related to the same value proposition activity session.
+As data related to the value proposition is especially important, tentacles offers a way to connect events that are related to the same value proposition session.

 A session (identified by UUID) is a period devoted to a particular value proposition activity.
 The UUID identifying the session is automatically added and managed.
 This brings the advantage of further analysing possibilities of our analytic data, as we can derive connections between the events.
+As Tentacles tracks every status change of a ValueProposition with a timestamp it is easily possible to calculate the duration between i.e. when the value proposition started and completed.

 Lets use Youtube as an example, lets simplify and say their value proposition is offering engaging content in particular videos.
 To measure this, watching videos is analysed.
 The user experience of watching a video usually involves these steps: